How to Play on the Turn & River

 As we’ve done all through the hand, the first thing we are going to do is look at betting patterns, to try and work out what our opponent is up to.

-- Someone playing a hand very weak suddenly comes to life on the river – Smells Fishy – sense a bluff
+• Someone playing a hand very weak suddenly comes to life on the river – this could be a bluff

-- Someone playing a hand very aggressively gets timid after the river – sense a trap
+• Someone playing a hand very aggressively gets timid after the river – they may be setting a trap

-- Someone who has played both aggressively and tentatively in the hand – Sense insecurity – probably hold a medium strength hand
+• Someone who has played both aggressively and tentatively in the hand – they might have a medium-strength hand.

-- If a player bets after a River card that couldn’t have helped his hand – put him on a bluff.
+• If a player bets after a River card that couldn’t have helped his hand – this may be an attempt to bluff.

 I Hold the Nuts